SandersForPresident/RideWithBernie/README.md

 1. Glance through this Readme so you have an idea of what the project is about
 2. [Fill out a row for yourself on this introduction spreadsheet](https://docs.google.com/spreadsheets/d/15B-g3MRpAffFGhvdjjrrCutL304OMWZMSekVZ_lWqI8/edit#gid=0) (so we can pick what tech to use)

-**Note about Slack**: We have our own Slack team, so please either add your email to the spreadsheet above (you can remove it once you've been invited), or just [email BuddhistsForBernie](mailto:buddhistsforbernie@gmail.com)) and he'll invite you.
+**Note about Slack**: We have our own Slack team, so please either add your email to the spreadsheet above (you can remove it once you've been invited), or just email BuddhistsForBernie at [buddhistsforbernie@gmail.com](mailto:buddhistsforbernie@gmail.com) and he'll invite you.

 ---